Prof-Lasher/BIFX551_SPRING24/Week 1/BPL_week1.md

 <img src="lily_dog.jpg" width="200">

 ### Hobbies and interests
-* I'm a huge fan of strategy games.
+* I'm a huge fan of strategy games and puzzles.
 * I love to snowboard and play soccer.

 |Tic|Tac|Toe|